Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Multipartite Entanglement Witness

 The first terms in \eqref{eq:tripartiteboundexpansion} may be treated with the C-S inequality when grouped as follows:

 By using that $\expval{n_1n_3} \leq \max_{i\neq j} \left\{ \expval{n_in_j} \right\}$, the same steps repeated for each pair of modes produces a sum bounded by

 where we have directly applied concavity of the square root, and equality is obtained for identical probabilities $P_1=P_2=P_3 = \frac{1}{3}$.
-Note that without undergoing the step from \eqref{eq:tripartite_bisep_nonreduced} to \eqref{eq:tripartite_bisep_reduced}, the additional probability $P_0$ would appear within each square root, producing the bound $\sqrt{3P_0+6} \leq 3$.
-Combining the above results, the complete witness for genuine tripartite entanglement is
+Note that without undergoing the step from \eqref{eq:tripartite_bisep_nonreduced} to \eqref{eq:tripartite_bisep_reduced}, the additional probability $P_0$ would appear within each square root, resulting in the replacement $\sqrt{6} \rightarrow \sqrt{3P_0+6}$.